nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 Nim does not implement C++'s "small string optimization" (SSO) for the following reasons:

--   Strings and seqs in Nim are binary compatible, `cast`'ing between them is supported.
+-   Strings and seqs in Nim are binary compatible: `cast`'ing between them is supported.
 -   SSO makes *moves* slightly slower and Nim is good at moving data around rather than copying.